DakotaK92/Challenge-19-Progressive-Web-Applications-PWA-JATE/README.md

 # Challenge-19-Progressive-Web-Applications-PWA-Text-Editor
 ## Summary
 This application is a note editor called "JATE"!
 It's pupose is to take notes with or without an internet connection.
-With the help of local storage and the service workers, information can be entered and remembered when internet is available to update.
+With the help of local storage and the service workers, information can be entered and remembered when internet is available.
 This application is also running on Render.

 ## Table of Content
 + [Installation](#installation)
 + [Usage](#usage)

 ## Installation
-+ To make this application run on your local machine.
-From the terimal in the root of the folder `npm i`/`npm install` all sub folders from the `package.json`.
++ To make this application run on your local machine: From the intergrated terimal, in the root of the folder `npm i`/`npm install` all the sub folders from the `package.json`.
-+ After everything is installed, in the clint/webpack, run `npm run build`.
-This will build the "dist" folder with all "HTML", manifest and service workers for the application.
++ After everything is installed: Inside the clint/webpack, run `npm run build`.
+This will build the "dist" folder with all HTML, manifest and service workers for the application.
 + And finally, back in the root of the folder run `npm run start`, this will start the application!

 ## Usage